zhuxing0/SA-Radar/README.md

 # SA-Radar

-RadarSimReal is a project for simulating radar data, supporting both implicit and explicit simulations.
+SA-Radar is a project for simulating radar data, supporting both implicit and explicit simulations.
 This document provides guidance on installation, running, and using the project.

 ## Table of Contents